-Approximate cost to stitch each Let There Be Night design using the recommended materials (prices are in $US, at recommended retail and do not include postage):
+Approximate cost to stitch this design using the recommended materials (prices are in $US, at recommended retail and do not include postage):

 Places to Buy

-Colours Down Under has all the threads in stock.
-Jo would be happy to order in the individual charts, and offers a 10% discount on the package (chart + floss).
+Colours Down Under has all the threads and a variety of plain fabrics in stock.
+Jo would be happy to order in the chart, and offers a 10% discount on the package (chart + floss).
 Mention this review when ordering.